Marine A.F.C.: 1970-2010

+2010-present

 Lynch departed the club at the end of the 2012–13 season to become first team coach at Chesterfield, and was replaced by Brazier.
 However, Brazier was sacked at the end of the following season with the club having narrowly avoided relegation.

-Former Vauxhall Motors boss Carl Macauley took over at the beginning of the 2014–15 season, but a poor run of form saw the club in the relegation zone, 11 points from safety, and he was sacked.
+Carl Macauley took over at the beginning of the 2014–15 season, but a poor run of form saw the club in the relegation zone, 11 points from safety, and he was sacked.
 Defender Sean Hessey was placed in temporary charge until the end of the season, and guided the club to a remarkable escape from relegation, with only one defeat in their final twelve games.
 The club were reprieved from relegation despite finishing in 21st place, due to having the highest average points per game of clubs in the highest relegation spots across the three equivalent divisions.
 This meant that the club continued to hold their record as the longest-serving members of the Northern Premier League.
 Hessey was confirmed as the club's permanent manager prior to the end of the 2014–15 season.

-In the 2015–16 season, Marine had a less turbulent ending to the league campaign culminating in a 15th-place finish.
-Trusting in many of the players that ensured the club's survival in the previous season, the club started the campaign well.
-However, with the weather leading to many postponements, the winter saw not only a disjointed fixture list, but also a run of poor performances.
-Marine gained more stability in the latter stages of the season and this in particular led to a strong performance in the league cup, beating Glossop North End, Ramsbottom United and Workington to progress to the quarter-finals.
-A home draw saw Ossett Town narrowly beaten 1–0 before Colwyn Bay were drawn to visit Rossett Park in the semi finals.